chaseste/csv_to_json/README.md

 So is Python good enough?
 Maybe...
 Still not convinced JSON is the way?
 Should probably stop here unless you're curious.

 # CSV
+The CSV specification used is based on the Cerner Millennium extract specifications.

 ## Delimiters
 | Specification | Value |